acelere/Flight-Test-Analysis-Tool/README.md

 If the time slice is set, select save time slice and give it a number and description.
 Proceed to define all time slices in the flight.

-Once the slices are defined, the next set of cells help you check for trim shots and stabilization by offering a curve fitting function to the data.
+Once the slices are defined, check for trim shots and stabilization by looking at the curve fitting function to the data.

 Time slices can be saved to disk.